vinodshiv/USCIS-Case-Status-Polling-Python3/README.md

 This is a simple python script to poll USCIS case status and optionally generate email alert on status change.

-This is an improvement on [co89757](https://github.com/co89757)'s original script - [USCIS Case Status Polling](https://github.com/co89757/USCISCasePoll) using Python 3 and simplified email utilizing [Python Email Sender](https://github.com/dimaba/sendmail#python-email-sender)
+This is an improvement on [co89757](https://github.com/co89757)'s original script - [USCIS Case Status Polling](https://github.com/co89757/USCISCasePoll) using Python 3 and simplified email utilizing [dimaba's Python Email Sender](https://github.com/dimaba/sendmail#python-email-sender)

 The core script is `poll_uscis.py`